pradeephubgit/appsignal-docs/source/elixir/installation/upgrading-from-1.x-to-2.x.html.md

 ---
-title: Upgrading from Appsignal for Elixir 1.x to 2.x
+title: Upgrading from AppSignal for Elixir 1.x to 2.x
 ---

 Upgrading to AppSignal for Elixir requires some manual changes.
 This guide